Strategy

 Why Should SaaS Be an IT Operating Expense?

-Before the rise of SaaS and cloud software, companies invested heavily in on-premise software that needed to be physically installed in the office.
+Before the rise of SaaS and cloud software, companies invested heavily in on-premises software that needed to be physically installed in the office.
 The software was sourced exclusively by IT teams and meant to support the business for several years.
 It was a predictable investment for the business, so CFOs treated software as a CapEx.

 Portfolio size and spend